Powered by

 Wastewater should be viewed as a precious resource from which water can be recycled.
 Also, untreated wastewater left in the open is the root cause of many diseases and contaminations.

-According to NITI Aayog’s report called Urban Wastewater Scenario in India published in August 2022, India generates 72,368 million liters per day (MLD) of urban Wastewater out of which only 20,236 MLD is treated.
+According to NITI Aayog’s report called Urban Wastewater Scenario in India published in August 2022, India generates 72,368 million litres per day (MLD) of urban Wastewater out of which only 20,236 MLD is treated.
 That is just 28% of the total wastewater.
 Furthermore, 72% of the wastewater is left untreated.

 Lack of drainage system in Tinsukia